Fusion Fight and Fitness Review — BJJ and Muay Thai in Cairns, Australia

 The focus of Fusion is on BJJ.
 But it has always had really great Muay Thai and Boxing coaches.
 The coach who was there while I was there (Paul Hosking) has left, but the replacement seems very good too.

 Fusion is owned by a couple / family, Garrett and Jeska Maunder.
 As of writing, Garrett’s a black belt and Jeska’s a purple belt.

 While there are three locations, by far the largest one is in Cairns North.
 I know the Innisfail one is operational, but I think things are pretty quiet at the Atherton location.

 Because Fusion has absorbed all the black belts of the region, there isn’t much in the way of competition for Fusion.
 There’s another gym that’s no-gi / MMA gym called Xtreme Impact.
 But I had JUST bought my $150 kimono and wanted to put it to use, so I didn’t try them out.
 (They also had fewer classes during the day.)

 Fusion has a microcosm of the community of Cairns.

 The thing that struck me is that it’s really easy to get to know people in Cairns, and this is reflected in Fusion.
 It’s partly a FNQ thing.
 I noticed in many places I stayed, I could easily strike up conversation and talk to complete strangers for ten minutes or so.
 People have time.
 It’s wonderful!
-It’s one of the reasons that we’re probably going to move there.
+We considered moving there because of this.

 But another factor that makes Cairns special in the Far North is that people come and go from there — and it’s really multicultural.
 So I met Kiwis, Pacific Islanders, South-east Asians, and of course people of other ethnic backgrounds (like me, the lone Persian) who’d moved up from Sydney or Brisbane.